-Christchurch local and ‘punk-ass book jockey’ Moata Tamaira looks into the greatest sitcom map-related mystery of the 21st century.
-Why was Christchurch chosen as a mappelganger for Parks and Recreation’s Pawnee?
+Christchurch local Moata Tamaira looks into the greatest sitcom map-related mystery of the 21st century: why was the New Zealand city chosen as a mappelganger for Parks and Recreation’s Pawnee?

 Once upon a time the best you could hope for in terms of pop culture references to Christchurch were some Exponents lyrics or a snarky “Crimechurch” jab during an episode of Outrageous Fortune.
 But no longer.

-For now, thanks to the Internet and Amy Poehler, Christchurch’s claim to fame (other than earthquakes) is that we are map-twins with Pawnee, Indiana, the setting of one of the best sitcoms ever made, Parks and Recreation.
+Now, thanks to the internet and Amy Poehler, Christchurch’s pop cultural claim to fame is that we are map-twins with Pawnee, Indiana, the setting of one of the best sitcoms ever made, Parks and Recreation.

 But why and how have we received this rare honour?